Industrial Production and Capacity Utilization - G.17

-Source data.
+Source Data.
 On a monthly basis, the individual indexes of industrial production are constructed from two main types of source data: (1) output measured in physical units and (2) data on inputs to the production process, from which output is inferred.
-Data on physical products, such as tons of steel or barrels of oil, are typically obtained from private trade associations and from government agencies; data of this type are used to estimate monthly IP wherever possible and appropriate.
-Production indexes for a few industries are derived by dividing estimated nominal output (calculated using unit production or sales and unit values) by a corresponding Fisher price index; the most notable of these fall within the high-technology grouping and include computers, communications equipment, and semiconductors.
-When suitable data on physical product are not available, estimates of output are based on production-worker hours by industry.
+Data on physical products, such as tons of steel or barrels of oil, are obtained from private trade associations and from government agencies; data of this type are used to estimate monthly IP wherever possible and appropriate.
+Production indexes for a few industries are derived by dividing estimated nominal output (calculated using unit production and unit values or sales) by a corresponding Fisher price index; the most notable of these fall within the high-technology grouping and include computers, communications equipment, and semiconductors.
+When suitable direct measures of product are not available, estimates of output are based on production-worker hours by industry.
 Data on hours worked by production workers are collected in the monthly establishment survey conducted by the Bureau of Labor Statistics.
 The factors used to convert inputs into estimates of production are based on historical relationships between the inputs and the comprehensive annual data used to benchmark the IP indexes; these factors also may be influenced by technological or cyclical developments.
 The annual data used in benchmarking the individual IP indexes are constructed from a variety of source data, such as the quinquennial Censuses of Manufactures and Mineral Industries and the Annual Survey of Manufactures, prepared by the Bureau of the Census; the Minerals Yearbook, prepared by the United States Geological Survey of the Department of the Interior; and publications of the Department of Energy.

 Aggregation Methodology and Weights.
 The aggregation method for the IP

 index is a version of the Fisher-ideal index formula.
 (For a detailed

 discussion of the aggregation method, see the Federal Reserve Bulletins